 For example, college students often accumulate a substantial amount of debt quickly, something that would traditionally damage their ability to take out further loans.
 However, their age and education can be considered, despite these being non-traditional statistics.
 Therefore, anyone who pays off their student loan debt responsibly and can afford a mortgage is eligible for a loan through Homelend.

 Slices can be purchased using the HMD token.
 All transactions are listed in U.S. dollars, but the use of a native token allows funds to be transferred quickly, efficiently, safely, and most important—at a relatively low fee.

 Conversions are performed when lenders purchase all the slices of a single mortgage loan.
 The blockchain is smart contract capable, meaning that the loan is executed only once all the slices are bought; otherwise, all the funds are returned to the lenders.

 Mortgages and real estate are a major new target market for cryptocurrency and blockchain integration.
 Because we’re still in the initial stages of adoption for this emerging technology, inventive methods of combining the more traditional and newer industries are sure to ramp up.
 Blockchain facilitates numerous processes for consumers and providers alike.
 With no signs of slowing, blockchain technology will only become increasingly easier to integrate, and adoption will accelerate accordingly.
 The mortgage loan process is only one of many systems that can be simplified, and Homelend offers a proof of concept.
 If a process as complex as mortgage loans can be simplified, nearly anything can.

 *The views expressed in this article belong to the author.
-Bitcoin Chaser does not endorse, vet or recommend ICOs to its readers.
+Bitcoin Chaser does not endorse the contents of this article.
 The reader bears all the responsibility for any actions he or she takes based on the information presented in this article.